How to Disable IPv6 on CentOS

 sysctl -w net.ipv6.conf.default.disable_ipv6=1

-IPv6 is now disabled, a reboot is not necessary.
+IPv6 on Fedora is now disabled, a reboot is not necessary.

-If the removal of IPv6 for running daemons is a disaster, e.g. SSH Server, the configuration can be changed.
+If the removal of IPv6 for running daemons is a disaster, e.g. SSH Server, the configuration on Fedora or RHEL can be change as follows.

 vi /etc/ssh/sshd_config